 Visible commitment is essential to providing a safe work environment.
-Managers, supervisors and employees at all levels must demonstrate their commitment by being proactively involved in the day to day operations, in particular the Occupational Health and Safety aspects of any project / contract.
+Managers, supervisors and employees at all levels must demonstrate their commitment by being proactively involved in the day-to-day operations, in particular the Occupational Health and Safety aspects of any project / contract.
 Legislation requires that each employee must take reasonable care of themselves and their fellow workers, from management level down to the lowest employee level.

-3.12.1 Main contractors and appointed contractors
+3.12.1 Main contractors

-Note 1: Most of the roles and responsibilities listed apply to both Main contractors and any appointed contractors.
+Note 1: Most of the roles and responsibilities listed apply to the contractors.
 Where some of the listed do not apply to both, then the specific responsibilities will be listed and titled.
 The contractors shall: